 During this period, Tom was able to see first-hand the charity’s positive impact on teaching deaf children to learn to listen and talk.
 He also saw how the PPA’s donation would genuinely improve educational and social outcomes for these children.
 Tom then became a Trustee in 2019.

 On taking over as Chair, Tom said, “I am delighted and honoured to be chosen as Chair of Trustees for such a wonderful charity.
-I look forward to working with my colleagues on the Board and the Senior Management Team to ensure that The Elizabeth Foundation continues to excel in the support it offers to children with hearing loss and their families.
+I look forward to working with my colleagues on the Board and the Senior Management Team to ensure that The Elizabeth Foundation continues to excel in the support it offers to deaf children and their families.
 I would also like to pay tribute to Peter, whose years of dedication are truly an inspiration.
 We are so glad that he is remaining as a Trustee.”

 Our previous Chair – Dr Peter Ardern